-The preparation of financial information in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of policies and the reported amounts of assets and liabilities, and income and expenses.
+The preparation of financial information in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of policies and the reported amounts of assets and liabilities, income and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances.
-However, the nature of estimation means that actual outcomes could differ from those estimates.
-Estimates and underlying assumptions are reviewed on an ongoing basis.
+Actual results may differ from these estimates or judgements of likely outcome.
+Estimates and underlying assumptions are regularly reviewed by management.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.